Learning Adversarial Markov Decision Processes with Delayed Feedback: Abstract

 \section{Abstract}

-Reinforcement learning typically assumes that the agent observes feedback from the environment immediately, but in many real-world applications (like recommendation systems) the feedback is observed in delay.
-Thus, we consider online learning in episodic Markov decision processes (MDPs) with unknown transitions, adversarially changing costs and unrestricted delayed feedback.
-That is, the costs and trajectory of episode $k$ are only available at the end of episode $k + d^k$, where the delays $d^k$ are neither identical nor bounded, and are chosen by an adversary.
-We present novel algorithms based on policy optimization that achieve near-optimal high-probability regret of $\widetilde O ( \sqrt{K} + \sqrt{D} )$ under full-information feedback, where $K$ is the number of episodes and $D = \sum_{k} d^k$ is the total delay.
-Under bandit feedback, we prove similar $\widetilde O ( \sqrt{K} + \sqrt{D} )$ regret assuming that the costs are stochastic, and $\widetilde O ( K^{2/3} + D^{2/3} )$ regret in the general case.
-To our knowledge, we are the first to consider the important setting of delayed feedback in adversarial MDPs.
+Reinforcement learning typically assumes that agents observe feedback for their actions immediately, but in many real-world applications (like recommendation systems) feedback is observed in delay.
+This paper studies online learning in episodic Markov decision processes (MDPs) with unknown transitions, adversarially changing costs and unrestricted delayed feedback.
+That is, the costs and trajectory of episode $k$ are revealed to the learner only in the end of episode $k + d^k$, where the delays $d^k$ are neither identical nor bounded, and are chosen by an oblivious adversary.
+We present novel algorithms based on policy optimization that achieve near-optimal high-probability regret of $\sqrt{K + D}$ under full-information feedback, where $K$ is the number of episodes and $D = \sum_{k} d^k$ is the total delay.
+Under bandit feedback, we prove similar $\sqrt{K + D}$ regret assuming the costs are stochastic, and $(K + D)^{2/3}$ regret in the general case.
+We are the first to consider regret minimization in the important setting of MDPs with delayed feedback.